 Uses for Celebrex

 Celecoxib is also noted, from clinical studies, to improve stiffness, pain, and physical function for OA patients.
-For RA patients,Celecoxib has been shown to reduce joint swelling and tenderness.
-Patients suffering from acute pain have been found to get immediate relief with this prescription.
-This pain reliever works by inhibiting COX-2 (Cyclooxygenase-2), an enzyme in the body that causes pain and inflammation.1 Celebrex may also be prescribed for painful menstruation.2
+For those who are RA patients, celecoxib has been shown to reduce joint swelling and tenderness.
+Patients suffering from acute pain have been found to experience almost immediate relief with this prescription.
+This pain reliever works by inhibiting COX-2 (Cyclooxygenase-2), an enzyme in the body that causes pain and inflammation.1 Celebrex may also be prescribed for those who regularly experience painful menstruation.2

 Side Effects of Celebrex

 For heart patients, Celebrex does not interfere with the antiplatelet effect of low-dose aspirin.
 That being the case, it is important to know that, over time, NSAID use actually increases the risk of ulcers and stomach bleeding.
 There are still cardiovascular risks to keep in mind, and celecoxib is one of the medications that can “increase the chance of heart attack or stroke…death…(and) Do not take Celebrex right before or after certain heart surgeries”.

 Some people may have allergic reactions to aspirin, NSAIDs, and sulfonamides.
 Those with these allergies, such as hives, facial swelling, and trouble breathing should not take celecoxib.
 This medication is also contraindicated in late pregnancy.3

 Nursing mothers should be aware that this prescription may affect their baby.
 Patients intending to take Celebrex should not consume alcohol, as it may lead to stomach bleeding.
 They should also be cautious before taking any allergy, pain, or cold medicine that contains another NSAID.
 Celebrex can increase the patient’s risk of developing sunburns.
 Therefore excessive exposure to sunlight and the use of tanning beds should be avoided.

 Other Side Effects